Nazanin Zaghari-Ratcliffe: UK's Johnson to voice 'grave concerns' in Iran

 Johnson is due to meet with his Iranian counterpart, Mohammad Javad Zarif, in Tehran in the first visit by a UK foreign secretary to the Middle Eastern country since 2015.

-Zaghari-Ratcliffe, who has been detained in Iran since April 2016 on espionage charges she and her family vehemently deny, is expected to appear in court Sunday to face charges of "spreading propaganda."
+Zaghari-Ratcliffe, who has been detained in Iran since April 2016 on espionage charges that she and her family vehemently deny, is expected to appear in court Sunday to face charges of "spreading propaganda."

 Johnson's visit comes at a time of increased regional tensions.